Dark Information in Black Hole with $\lambda\varphi$ Fluid: Black Hole Radiation Spectrum with the Fluid

-The radiation spectrum as a function of the black hole $M$ is plotted in Fig.~\ref{Figprhs} for different values of the scalar parameter $s$ and $\omega=10^{-3}$.
+The radiation spectrum as a function of the black hole $M$ is plotted in Figure~\ref{Figprhs} for different values of the scalar parameter $s$ and $\omega=10^{-3}$.
 The black hole mass will decrease with the Hawking radiation.
 It can be seen that the Hawking radiation will be accelerated rapidly at its late stage when the black hole mass approaches to its minimum $M_{\text{min}}(s)$, which is given by (\ref{Condition_M}) and takes the values of $0.21,~0.45,~0.97$ for $s=0.1,~1,~10$, respectively.

-Next, we investigate the evaporation process of the black hole with the dark matter based on the radiation spectrum.
+Next, we investigate the evaporation process of the black hole {with the $\lambda\varphi$ fluid} based on the radiation spectrum.
 We mainly calculate the lifetime of the black hole and discuss the effect of the scalar parameter on it.
-The result (\ref{HawkingTemperature}) shows that the mimetic dark matter increases the Hawking temperature of the black hole, and hence makes the Hawking radiation hotter.
-The result is opposite to the dark energy case, which is coincident with the fact that the horizon radius of the black hole is reduced by the mimetic dark matter but enlarged by the dark energy.
-For the case of black hole with dark matter (dark energy), decreasing (enlarging) of the black hole horizon $r_{\text{h}}$ will lead to enlarging (decreasing) of the black hole surface gravity $g_{\text{h}}=M/r_{\text{h}}^2$, and hence the Hawking temperature $T_{\text{H}}=g_{\text{h}}/2\pi$ will become hotter (lower).
+The result (\ref{HawkingTemperature}) shows that {the $\lambda\varphi$ fluid} increases the Hawking temperature of the black hole, and hence makes the Hawking radiation hotter.
+The result is opposite to the dark energy case, which is coincident with the fact that the horizon radius of the black hole is reduced by {the $\lambda\varphi$ fluid}, but enlarged by the dark energy.
+For the case of black hole with {the $\lambda\varphi$ fluid} (dark energy), decreasing (enlarging) of the black hole horizon $r_{\text{h}}$ will lead to enlarging (decreasing) of the black hole surface gravity $g_{\text{h}}=M/r_{\text{h}}^2$, and hence the Hawking temperature $T_{\text{H}}=g_{\text{h}}/2\pi$ will become hotter (lower).

-In Ref.~\cite{Sendouda2006}, Sendouda investigated the Hawking radiation of five-dimensional small primordial black holes in the Randall-Sundrum braneworld.
+In~\cite{Sendouda2006}, Sendouda investigated the Hawking radiation of five-dimensional small primordial black holes in the Randall--Sundrum braneworld.
 It was found that the Hawking temperature of a black hole will be reduced by the large extra dimension and the spectra of emitted particles via Hawking radiation are drastically changed.
-In Ref.~\cite{Dai2008}, Dai considered the nonrotating black hole in braneworld model and showed that, for the brane with nonzero tension, the horizon radius of the black hole increases with brane tension and hence the brane tension lowers the Hawking temperature of the black hole and the average energy of the emitted particles.
-These effects are also opposite to our case with mimetic dark matter.
+In~\cite{Dai2008}, Dai considered the nonrotating black hole in braneworld model and showed that, for the brane with nonzero tension, the horizon radius of the black hole increases with brane tension and hence the brane tension lowers the Hawking temperature of the black hole and the average energy of the emitted particles.
+These effects are also opposite to our case with {the $\lambda\varphi$ fluid}.